johnnguyencodes/johnnguyencodes/README.md

 ### 💬 About me

 I'm John.
-I'm a Jr. Front-End Web Developer at Zymo Research Corp. and a proud graduate of LearningFuze's full immersion coding program.
+I'm a Front-End Web Developer at Zymo Research Corp. and a proud graduate of LearningFuze's full immersion coding program.

 Environmental Justice Organizer ➺ After School Teacher ➺ Medical Office Manager ➺ Retail Inventory Manager ➺ Associate Front End Designer ➺ Web Developer.
 My diverse experiences has given me the right soft skills to compliment my technical skills.

 Learning and implementing new technologies to solve problems is the best part of my work, let me know how I can help solve yours!

-- 📚  My tech stack is HTML, CSS, Bootstrap, JavaScript and Liquid
+- 📚  My tech stack is JavaScript, Shopify Liquid, React, Node, Bootstrap with HTML and CSS.
 - 💻  I’m learning .NET
 - 🍃  After a full day of coding, you can find me trailrunning and working out!

 ### 📫 Get in touch!

-- Portfolio: In development
 - LinkedIn: [https://linkedin.com/in/johnnguyencodes](https://linkedin.com/in/johnnguyencodes)

 ### 👇 Check out my apps below 👇